 Bing Maps shows current traffic information for major highways and roads to its online users.
-The feature uses four-color codes (black, red, yellow, green) to indicate traffic volume, from the most massive traffic to lightest traffic.
+The feature uses four-color codes (black, red, yellow, green) to indicate traffic volume, from the most massive traffic to the lightest traffic.

 The real-time traffic map above shows the user’s current traffic information for major highways and roads in over 50 countries.
-The feature uses four-color codes (black, red, yellow, green) to indicate traffic volume, from the most massive traffic to lightest traffic situations.
+The feature uses four-color codes (black, red, yellow, green) to indicate traffic volume, from the most massive traffic to the lightest traffic situations.

 If you want route planning, visit our driving directions page, where you can also control traffic congestion on the go.

 What are the colored lines represent on the Traffic Update map above?

 The dreadedred lines on the map mean highway traffic is moving at less than 25 miles / 40.2 km per hour and could indicate an accident or congestion on that road.

 Yellow lines on the map indicate that traffic moves faster, from 25 to 50 miles / 40.2 to 80.46 km per hour.